|Wisconsin Movers Association|

 Getting Everything Packed Right

 Proper packing by a trained packer using specially designed cartons and materials is crucial to a good move.
 Schedule packing with the mover a day or two before the moving van is loaded.

-you are packing yourself, it is never too soon to start.
+If you are packing yourself, it is never too soon to start.
 While packing yourself can save money, movers will not usually accept liability for damage to items packed by owners.

 When moving day arrives:

 Make sure the mover knows how to contact you to schedule actual delivery.
 If you cannot be reached at destination, the mover may place your shipment in storage to avoid delaying other shipments.
 This can mean additional charges for storage and handling.

 Upon delivery, check your goods for damage.
 Do not sign the inventory until you have inspected your furniture and the exterior of the cartons.

 Dealing With Loss and Damage Claims

 The contract that you will sign with your mover provides two options for placing a value on your shipment.
-The value that you select sets the limit of your moverís maximum liability for loss or damage to your goods.
+The value that you select sets the limit of your mover's maximum liability for loss or damage to your goods.
 These optional levels of liability are not insurance agreements that are governed by state insurance laws, but instead are authorized under the Surface Transportation Board of the U.S. Department of Transportation.